NodeScriptLang/guides/src/docs/usecases.md

 # Use Case Examples

 In this section we have provided some examples of ways you use NodeScript, some problems its great at solving and some ideas you can use to spark your creativity.

+The key with NodeScript is to think of any process or workflow that can be broken down into a series of steps or actions.
+If it can be represented as a flowchart or a sequence, it's likely that NodeScript can help automate, optimize, or simply make it more manageable.

 ### Asynchronous Interactions